aplsimple/bartabs/README.md

     7) extendable & contractable
     8) enhanceable with popup menu functions

-The features #4 and #8 are still in dreams.
-Nothing to say about docs:)
+The docs is still in dreams:)